coertvm/summon-your-build-tool/README.md

 ## Spells Yet to Master

-?
+Even the most skilled wizards have charms left to learn.
+Beyond building, packaging and testing, there are deeper enchantments in the world of build tools: continuous integration and automation, plugins, multi-module projects, configuration and customization, performance, deployment and distribution, IDE integration, and security.

 ## There and Back Again

-Our adventurer has survived the journey - from the dark forests of Maven to the towers of Gradle - and lived to tell the tale.
-Now, as every good story deserves, we turn to the reflections of one who's been there and back again.
-Let's hear his hard-won lessons and insights from his epic cross-realm adventure.
+Our adventurer survived the journey - from the forests of Maven to the towers of Gradle - and lived to tell the tale.
+We turn to the reflections of one who's been [There and Back Again](docs/there-and-back-again.md) to hear his hard-won lessons and insights.

 ## The Council of Wizards

-As our journey through the magical realms of Java build tools comes to a close, it's time to gather as a council of wizards-sharing wisdom, answering questions and conjuring clarity.
+As our journey through the magical realms of Java build tools comes to a close, it's time to gather as a council of wizards - sharing wisdom, answering questions and conjuring clarity.
 Step forward and let your curiosities be heard!